+1 800 654 4229

 +44 1506 46 01 23

-Versatile GORE Joint Sealant is standard sealing material for many MRO (Maintenance, Repair and Operations) teams because it seals reliably – and because it’s easy and cost-effective to install.
+GORE Joint Sealant is a versatile general assembly sealant for many Maintenance, Repair and Operations (MRO) teams because it seals reliably — and because this form-in-place seal is easy and cost-effective to install.
 For most applications, just peel off the adhesive backing, apply to the surface, and overlap the ends.
 (For more complex applications, see our installation instructions.)

 Processes using highly-aggressive media: